esakm/kithbot/README.md

 <h1>Usage</h1>
 <p>
-open commmand prompt or terminal and go to the directory where you downloaded the files do the command cd scripts then python3 bot.py
+open commmand prompt or terminal and go to the directory where you downloaded the files

+do the command cd scripts then python3 bot.py

 to add more "targets" theres a config.json file in the scripts folder.
 Add to that, follow the same format.
 Commas matter too.
-Use curly braces {} to add a new target under "targets"{}
+Use curly braces {} to add a new target under "targets"[]
 </p>